maxdeval/redux-counter/README.md

 # redux-counter

-Simple counter to try redux with vanilla javascript
+Simple counter to try redux with vanilla javascript and jquery